 All e-books are free of charge and follow the colour book band used in school.
 To access these parents can create a free account.

 If a group or whole bubble of children is required to self-isolate as a result of a positive test at Abbey Road, class teachers will set a full timetable of home learning, which will commence from the first full day of absence from school.
 This will include online lessons and the expectation for pupils to submit their learning for feedback.
-See our Remote Learning Policy and Information for Parents guide for further details:
+See our Remote Learning Policy for further details:

 We recognise that children also need time to pursue their own interests and homework should never get in the way of or replace the many activities that children enjoy doing after school.
 We fully realise that we have some exceptionally busy children here at Abbey Road who gain so much from the varied activities they participate in.